kean/Nuke/README.md

 #### Automating Preheating

-Nuke can be used in conjuction with [Preheat](https://github.com/kean/Preheat) package that automates precaching of content in a `UICollectionView` (or `UITableView`).
+Nuke can be used in conjuction with [Preheat](https://github.com/kean/Preheat) package which automates precaching of content in `UICollectionView` and `UITableView`.
 For more info see [Image Preheating Guide](http://outscope.net/blog/image-preheating), Nuke's demo project, and [Preheat](https://github.com/kean/Preheat) documentation.

 ```swift
 let preheater = PreheatControllerForCollectionView(collectionView: <#collectionView#>)